jce77/EZFolderBackup/README.md

 ## About
 _**EZ Folder Backup**_ is a versatile open-source local file backup tool for Windows and Linux operating systems with a graphical interface for standard users and extensive command-line run parameters for advanced users.

 The latest version can be found [here](https://github.com/jce77/EZFolderBackup).

 ## Running Instructions:
-- Running on Windows:
+- Running on Windows with graphics (easy way):
-  - Ensure the _images_ folder is in the same folder as the included .exe file
+  - Download all project files, images folder is needed at least.
-  - Run _EZ Folder Backup.exe_
+  - Run _EZ Folder Backup.exe_ inside the _build_ folder.
-- Running on Linux with command line only:
+- Running with graphics by compiling python files:
-  - (Optional) Install _send2trash_ on pip: `$ pip install send2trash `
+  - Download dependencies on pip:
-  - View all commands with: `$ python3 main.py -help`, more in-depth instructions are below.
-- Running on Ubuntu Linux with graphics:
-  - Ensure the _images_ folder is in the same folder as _main.py_
-  - Install _PySimpleGUI_ on pip: `$ pip install pysimplegui `
+    - _PySimpleGUI_: `$ pip install pysimplegui `
-  - Install _send2trash_ on pip: `$ pip install send2trash `
+    - _send2trash_: `$ pip install send2trash `
-  - Install _tkinter_ on your OS:
+  - If using Linux also download tkinter directly to your OS
     - If using Ubuntu Linux with apt:
       - `$ sudo apt-get install python3-tk`
     - Otherwise if using a Linux distribution with dnf:
       - `$ sudo dnf install python3-tkinter`
-  - Run with: `$ python3 main.py`
+  - Start program by running `python3 main.py`
+- Running command-line only by compiling python files:
+  - Download dependencies on pip:
+      - _send2trash_: `$ pip install send2trash`, its optional to skip downloading this, but not recommended.
+  - See all commands by running `python3 main.py -help`.
+  - See _Basic Usage Command-Line Only_ below for usage instructions.

 ## Basic Usage With Graphical Interface
-- Enter the _main folder_ which you want to be backed up to another location.
+- Enter the _main folder_ which you want to be protected by this backup.
-- Enter one to five _backup locations_ that will become duplicates of the main folder.
+- On the right enter a _backup location_ and click the _add_ button.
+This will become a clone of the _main folder_, and multiple _backup locations_ can be added.
-- Enter a _backup preset name_.
+- Enter the _preset name_, a label for this _main folder_'s backup operation.
-- Click _Save_ to save these settings.
+- Click _Save_ to save this preset for future backups.
+- Check _Settings_ menu for other options.
-- Click _Backup Files_.
+- Click _Run Backup_ and follow prompts.
+- Click the X button to pause/cancel the backup if needed.
-- Click _View Backup Log_ to show the results of the backup.
+- Click _View Backup Log_ to show the results of the backup afterwards.

 ## Basic Usage Command-Line Only
+- Note: Command `python` may be `python3` depending on the operating system.
-- View all commands: `$ python main.py -help` or look below at *All Run Parameters* section.
+- View all commands: `$ python main.py -help` or look below at the *All Run Parameters* section.
-- Create a backup preset. _path1_ is the _main folder_ that you want to back up, and _path2_ is the folder that will become an exact duplicate of the _main folder_.
-The `-b` command paired with a path can be repeated up to five fimes.
+- Create a backup preset with this command:
   - `$ python main.py -createpreset MyBackup -m path1 -b path2`
+  - The path after `-m` is the main folder that you want to backup.
+The path after `-b` is the folder you want the main folder copied into, this can be repeated if multiple backup locations are required.
-- Run the backup: `$ python main.py -runpreset MyBackup`
+- Run the backup preset: `$ python main.py -runpreset MyBackup`
 - View the results: ` $ python main.py -viewlog`

 ## Getting Started Video For Both Windows and Linux